Do You Need a Business Valuation for an SBA Loan?

 In the case of the seller, it provides a reality check on the value of the business.
-Many sellers have an unrealistic expectation about the value of their business.
-This expectation comes with them into meetings with buyers and forms part of their decision making process making it difficult to bring the seller and buyer together.
+Many sellers have unrealistic expectations about the value of their business.
+This expectation comes with them into meetings with buyers and forms part of their decision-making process making it difficult to bring the seller and buyer together.

 A Business valuation helps close that expectation and it also helps when the SBA says it will provide some funding but that the seller may be required to carry a note as part of the purchase price.
 For example, if the seller and buyer have agreed on a $1,000,000 purchase price for the business, the buyer brings a down payment of 20%, the SBA lender will provide 70% and the seller will carry a note for 10%.

 The SBA program is a great benefit to the US economy.
-Very few, if any, countries in the world offer a similar third party lending program for small business.
+Very few, if any, countries in the world offer a similar third-party lending program for small businesses.
 Where there is no SBA program, the lending has to come from a bank or the seller, with banks generally willing to lend some money, but not take the same level of risk the SBA has been able to carry, due to its size.

 f you would like to know the value of your business or simply get more information, click this link to get a free sample of a Brokers Opinion of Value – Sample business valuation